 The New England First Amendment Coalition appreciates the support of all its donors and volunteers.
-The work we accomplish every day to promote the First Amendment and open government simply would not occur without your help.
-In particular, NEFAC would like to thank the following Major Supporters for their contributions to our coalition:
+The work we accomplish every day on behalf of the First Amendment and open government simply would not occur without your help.
+In particular, NEFAC would like to thank the following Leadership Circle donors and Major Supporters for their contributions to our coalition this year: